uf2020/ccxt/Manual.md

 ## Product Ids And Symbols

 Product ids are used during the REST request-response process to reference trading pairs within markets.
 The set of product ids is unique per exchange and cannot be used across markets.
-For example, the BTC/USD pair/product may have different ids on various popular markets, like btcusd, BTCUSD, XBTUSD, btc/usd, 137 (numeric id), BTC/USD, Btc/Usd, tBTCUSD, XXBTZUSD.
+For example, the BTC/USD pair/product may have different ids on various popular markets, like `btcusd`, `BTCUSD`, `XBTUSD`, `btc/usd`, `42` (numeric id), `BTC/USD`, `Btc/Usd`, `tBTCUSD`, `XXBTZUSD`.
 You don't need to remember or use product ids, they are there for internal HTTP request-response purposes inside market implementations.

 The ccxt library abstracts uncommon product ids to symbols, standardized to a common format.
 Symbols are not the same as product ids.
 Every product is referenced by a corresponding symbol.
 Symbols are common across markets which makes them suitable for arbitrage and many other things.

 A symbol is an uppercase string literal name for a pair of traded currencies with a slash in between.
-A currency is a code of three or four uppercase letters, like BTC, ETH, USD, GBP, CNY, LTC, JPY, DOGE, RUB, ZEC, XRP, XMR, etc. Some markets have exotic currencies with longer names.
+A currency is a code of three or four uppercase letters, like `BTC`, `ETH`, `USD`, `GBP`, `CNY`, `LTC`, `JPY`, `DOGE`, `RUB`, `ZEC`, `XRP`, `XMR`, etc. Some markets have exotic currencies with longer names.
 The first currency before the slash is usually called *base currency*, and the one after the slash is called *quote currency*.
-Examples of a symbol are: BTC/USD, DOGE/LTC, ETH/EUR, DASH/XRP, BTC/CNY, ZEC/XMR, ETH/JPY.
+Examples of a symbol are: `BTC/USD`, `DOGE/LTC`, `ETH/EUR`, `DASH/XRP`, `BTC/CNY`, `ZEC/XMR`, `ETH/JPY`.

 There is a bit of term ambiguity across various markets.
 Some exchanges call products as *markets*, whereas other exchanges call symbols as *products*.
 In terms of the ccxt library, exchanges are the same as markets.
 Each exchange market contains and trades one or more products.
 Each product has an id and a symbol.
 Most symbols are pairs of base currency and quote currency.